abhiram-karanth-core/bedrockdb/README.md

 **SSTable** — Immutable on-disk files with a three-layer read path: bloom filter (skip absent keys), binary-searched sparse index (find the right block), LRU block cache (avoid redundant decodes).
 SSTables are maintained in newest-first order, ensuring recent updates shadow older versions during lookups and compaction.

-**Compaction** — Size-tiered compaction using a k-way heap merge over the newest SSTables when the SSTable count exceeds a threshold.
-Only the most recent k SSTables are compacted into a single SSTable, with duplicate keys resolved by recency and obsolete versions removed, while older SSTables remain untouched.
-This design intentionally trades increased read amplification for reduced write amplification.
+**Compaction** — Size-tiered compaction groups SSTables into size buckets where max_size / min_size < 2.0 and compacts any bucket that reaches the threshold.
+Two tiers emerge naturally — small (fresh memtable flushes) and large (previous compaction outputs) — each compacting independently when their bucket fills.
+Duplicate keys are resolved by recency and tombstones are dropped at compaction time.
+Read amplification is bounded at 2 * (threshold - 1) + 2 sources per lookup.

 ### SSTable file layout